alexisMarceau1/CloudFruit360/README.md

 # Cloud_classification

-"Fruits!" is an Agritech startup focused on innovative solutions for fruit recognition and harvesting.
-Their product offerings include:
+"Fruits!" is an Agritech startup focused on advancing technology in the field of fruit recognition and harvesting.
+Their products include:

-- Development of intelligent fruit-picking robots
+- Intelligent fruit-picking robots to streamline the harvesting process
-- A mobile application for the general public that recognizes fruits and provides detailed information
+- A mobile application designed for the public to recognize different fruits and provide relevant information

-The mission of this project is to build an image processing pipeline that includes preprocessing and dimensionality reduction within a Big Data environment.
-This pipeline is crucial for enabling efficient data handling and analysis.
-Additionally, the project aims to plan for scalability to accommodate large volumes of data, ensuring the solution can grow with the increasing demands of the business.
+To support "Fruits!" in enhancing its recognition capabilities and scaling its operations, this project aims to develop a robust image processing and classification pipeline.
+This pipeline will incorporate automatic fruit classification using advanced preprocessing and dimensionality reduction techniques within a Big Data environment.
+By automating the fruit classification process, "Fruits!" can improve the accuracy and efficiency of its robotic harvesters and mobile app, allowing the company to manage large volumes of image data seamlessly.
+This scalable solution is essential for "Fruits!" to meet growing data demands and deliver reliable, high-quality classification results across its applications.